In this review, we will be comparing SuperCenter XL and Motion 50XTi, two Center Channel speakers from GoldenEar and MartinLogan.

 |

-GoldenEar SuperCenter XL features a " Tweeter and x " Woofer .
+SuperCenter XL features a " Tweeter and x " Woofer .
 On the other hand, the Motion 50XTi features a 1.25 x 2.4" Folded Motion XT Tweeter and 2 x 6.5" Aluminum Woofer with a Crossover frequency at 900Hz and 2200Hz.

 Frequency Response

-GoldenEar SuperCenter XL has a frequency range of 36-35k Hz whereas Motion 50XTi has a frequency range of 50-25k Hz.
-With a minimum frequency of 36Hz, the GoldenEar SuperCenter XL can go significantly deeper on the low side and provide stronger bass compared to the Motion 50XTi's min frequency of 50Hz.
+SuperCenter XL has a frequency range of 36-35k Hz whereas Motion 50XTi has a frequency range of 50-25k Hz.
+With a minimum frequency of 36Hz, the SuperCenter XL can go significantly deeper on the low side and provide stronger bass compared to the Motion 50XTi's min frequency of 50Hz.

 Below graphs depict how these two speakers compare with the max, min and average values of the Min and Max Frequencies of other speakers in the Center Channel class in our database.